Beckenham - Kenwick - Langford

 Beckenham - Kenwick - Langford is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Beckenham-Kenwick-Langford scores highly on cultural diversity, with 47.2% of its population speaking a language other than English at home and 50.8% born overseas.
-Christianity is the main religion in Beckenham-Kenwick-Langford, comprising 41.7%.
-However, Islam is overrepresented, making up 12.7% compared to 11.8% across Greater Perth.
+Beckenham-Kenwick-Langford has a high level of cultural diversity, with 47.2% of its residents speaking a language other than English at home and 50.8% born overseas.
+Christianity is the predominant religion in Beckenham-Kenwick-Langford, comprising 41.7% of its population.
+However, Islam is notably overrepresented, making up 12.7%, compared to 11.8% across Greater Perth.

 Frequently Asked Questions - Diversity